shreya-tss/MPCA-project-Soil-Analysis-and-Irrigation-System/README.md

 # MPCA-project-Soil Analysis and Irrigation System
 This system will monitor the soil moisture level and automatically water the plants when necessary.
-This project provides a solution for watering the plants in owner's absence and helps individuals who struggle to maintain a proper water schedules thus heliping in better plant health.
+This project provides a solution for watering the plants in owner's absence and helps individuals who struggle to maintain a proper water schedules thus aiding in better plant health.
 Helps in assissting Farmers to water the crops in tough weather conditions in some demographics.
 This project also makes use of Water Sensor to control water levels and Temperature and Humidity Sensor to sense changes in weather conditions so that the water levels could be optimized.
 # Components Required